 5. Address Mental Health Issues Within the Family

 Issues like depression, anxiety, and even a history of abuse can be addressed in therapy.
 The guidance of the counselor ensures that people can express themselves without the situation getting out of hand.
 For many, this could be the first time they can openly talk about how they feel without defending themselves or being blamed by someone else.
 Taking steps to improve individual mental health leads to positive change within the whole family.

 6. Improve Communication

 No one is born knowing how to express themselves and work through conflict properly.
 These are skills people must learn.
 Unfortunately, many individuals learn how to do these things in a dysfunctional way.
 Someone who felt unheard or unimportant as a child, for example, may grow into a parent who always screamed and demanded their children to listen to them.
 Generational trauma and dysfunction impact every member of the household.
 Patterns like substance abuse, enabling, and conflict avoidance all create serious communicative barriers.
 Learning what each person needs, respecting their boundaries, and compromising fosters mutual understanding.

 Both emotional and physical distances are addressed in family therapy during substance abuse treatment.
 Utilizing technology like FaceTime, Skype and Zoom ensures everyone who the client wants to be included in treatment can be there.

 Although no one can be forced to participate in therapy, it is always helpful for someone to speak with a counselor.
 This will allow them to learn what they can about their loved one’s substance abuse and decide for themselves what role they want to have in a person’s recovery.
-If you or someone you love is suffering from substance abuse, contact Silver Sands Recovery today.
+If you or someone you love is suffering from substance abuse, contact alcohol and drug rehab in Arizona today.
 You can learn more about how family participation can improve the odds of becoming and remaining sober.